Diane Rodriguez: History

-She won an OBIE Award (OFF-BROADWAY) Award in 2007 for playing multiple roles in Heather Woodbury's Tale of Two Cities (Best Ensemble).
+She won an Obie Award in 2007 for playing multiple roles in Heather Woodbury's Tale of Two Cities (Best Ensemble).

 In January 2015, it was announced that President Obama nominated Rodriguez to the National Council on the Arts, whose purpose is to advise the chairman of the National Endowment for the Arts on matters of policies and programs.

 On April 10, 2020, her employer, Center Theatre Group, announced on Facebook that she had died of lung cancer.